frameworklori/LORI-JURY-HUMANITY-AI-ERA/README.md

 # LORI QUESTIONS :
 # Leverage four different AI models to boldly predict and analyze future trends.
 Which do you think will offer the most accurate outlook on what lies ahead?

+*Always remember: only those who dare to make bold predictions can create the direction of the future.
 ------

 **🔷 Jury Question 1: